Global Training and Development

 In this course students will deepen their philosophy of leadership which serves as the foundation for applying the knowledge and skill sets acquired through their specialization and degree program.
 The development and implementation of leadership concepts, applications, and frameworks to drive leadership performance for excellence are highlighted.
 The continued and increasingly successful application of the knowledge, tools, skill sets, and perspectives that have been learned will also be emphasized.

 ED7030 / ED7030-8

 Development of Organizational Leadership

 In this course, doctoral students will explore classic and contemporary approaches to organizational development.
-Students will define authentic leadership and effectiveness; and will explore what it means to work mindfully while applying principles of authenticity, integrity, and purposefulness.
-Doctoral students will explore preferred communication styles, cultivate relationship, develop strategies, and identify optimal strategies for organization growth and maturity.
-Students will be introduced to the doctrines of organization development, theory, and techniques.
-Attention will be given to organizational development in today's fast paced environments.
+Students will explore preferred communication styles, cultivate relationships, develop strategies, and evaluate optimal strategies for organizational growth.
+Finally, students will be introduced to the doctrines of organizational development, theory, and techniques.

 At Northcentral University, we pride ourselves in being completely transparent when it comes to tuition and fees.
 If a cost is not included in our Cost Per Course Tuition Rate, we let you know up front.
 Currently, the only additional cost above your program rate* is books.
 Learn more about the EdS costs below: